GovTechSG/seed-documentation/faqs/common-onboarding-issues.md

   <hr />

   <details>
-  <summary>1.
-While onboarding to Microsoft Intune, I get an error message, "Could not download the identity profile from the Encrypted Profile Service.
+  <summary style="font-size:18px">While onboarding to Microsoft Intune, I get an error message, "Could not download the identity profile from the Encrypted Profile Service.
 The credentials within the Device Enrolment profile may have expired."</summary>

   One of the possible reasons could be that your device was earlier onboarded to Microsoft Intune by a different user and was not offboarded properly during the pre-onboarding steps.